aetheroot/resonance-sandbox/README.md

 ## 📖 Philosophy

-Simulacra is inspired by sacred geometry, consciousness theory, systems metaphysics, Gödel’s logic, and the unseen architecture of reality.
+EION is inspired by sacred geometry, consciousness theory, systems metaphysics, Gödel’s logic, and the unseen architecture of reality.
 It is *not* a belief system, but a functional ontology framework.

 ---